ciriti/PostTemplate/README.md

-# PostTemplate App
+# MultiModuleBestPractices

 ## Introduction

-PostTemplate is an Android application designed to manage and navigate through various screens, leveraging modern architecture principles.
-The app includes authentication, home screens, and seamless navigation across multiple components.
+`MultiModuleBestPractices` is an Android application designed with a modular architecture to promote scalability, testability, and maintainability.
+It demonstrates best practices for structuring multi-module Android apps using modern Android development tools like Jetpack Compose, Kotlin Coroutines, and Dependency Injection (DI).

+---

 ## Table of Contents